apostelis/AdPlatform/.junie/guidelines.md

 Use git

-Always commit after you finish with the changes
+Always commit after you finish with your changes

 Follow DDD and hexagonal practices